Dinesh-kumaraswamy/IoT_1/README.md

 ## Procedure -1 is to configure wifi module (i.e change the baud rate)

-1] Make the circuit connections as stated in circuit diagram 2]
+1] Make the circuit connections as stated in circuit diagram ( refer to the image in capture folder) 2]

 ## Procedure -2 is connect wifi module to Internet ( to Wireless Acess point)